-The day-to-day life of a PM is hard to pin down.
+A day in the life of a product manager is hard to pin down.

 Specific roles, seniority levels, company type (consumer vs. enterprise) and myriad other variables drive significant variance.